Abdullah Mohd Salleh: Political career

 It was in Perak where he was spotted by the first Prime Minister of Malaya, Tunku Abdul Rahman.
 Tunku brought him back to Kuala Lumpur and appointed him as his private secretary from 1959 to 1962.
 He was appointed Deputy Secretary for the Public Services Commission from 1962 to 1966, and was the Cabinet Under Secretary at the Prime Minister's Department from 1967 to 1968.
-He was then sent by the Prime Minister to set up Universiti Kebangsaan Malaysia in 1969, a university set up with the intent of upholding the Malay language, with Malay being its main language of instruction.
+He was then sent by the prime minister to set up Universiti Kebangsaan Malaysia in 1969, a university set up with the intent of upholding the Malay language, with Malay being its main language of instruction.
 By May 1970, the University opened its doors and had 192 students.
-As the first Registrar of the University and subsequently a member of the University Council, he did he did not forget his ambitions to become a doctor.
+As the first Registrar of the University and subsequently a member of the University Council, he did not forget his ambitions to become a doctor.
 Instead of becoming one, to relive his dream, he went on to recruit Professors and Lecturers in the field of medicine, many from Indonesia and Myanmar.
 The success of setting up a university in such short a time elevated him to higher places.
 His next posting was the Secretary General of the Ministry of Agriculture from 1972 to 1974 and next was the Director General of Public Services Department in 1975.
 By 1976 he was appointed the Chief Secretary to the Government of Malaysia.
-Following the death of Tan Sri Abdul Kadir Shamsuddin, the Chairman and Chief Executive of Petronas in 1978, he retired early to become the Chairman and Chief Executive of Petronas on 1 January 1979.
+Following the death of Tan Sri Abdul Kadir Shamsuddin, the chairman and chief executive of Petronas in 1978, he retired early to become the chairman and chief executive of Petronas on 1 January 1979.

 He died on 22 June 2006 just two days short of his 80th birthday.